dalu-wins/ydl-scripts/README.md

 # ydl-scripts
-Some python scripts for downloading YouTube videos via the CLI </br> This uses the youtube_dl library </br>
+Some python scripts for downloading YouTube videos via the CLI.
+This uses the yt_dlp library.
+Previously used youtube_dl is depreciated
 ## Formats
-Supports downloads as:
+There are two scripts to download videos as:
 + mp3
 + mp4